3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Buena Vista Cafe - Free and Affordable Things To Do in SF - Travels With Elle

 On a regular day, the Buena Vista serves around 2,000 Irish coffees—up to 2,500 on a busy weekend day.
 These Irish Coffees are made the legit way, with Tullamore Dew.
-Afternoon pick-me-up?
-Don’t mind if I do!

-CHECK OUT LOMBARD STREET ON FOOT
+CHECK OUT LOMBARD STREET (ON FOOT!)

 Lombard Street - Free Things to Do in San Francisco